a small handbook

 tethered the raft to the lifeboat with it.

-relating to or derived from the sun or utilizing the energies of the sun
+relating to the sun or utilizing the energies of the sun

 I discovered what a